St. Mary Magdalene, Rowington Close

 stripy appearance of the bell-stage was presaged in a passage in Brick

-and Marble (page 273) in which Street praised the similar
+and Marble (p.
+273) in which Street praised the similar

 treatment of the walls of S. Fermo Maggiore in Verona, which the present